MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMObjectSecurityScope.md

 ```

 ### -Id

-Specifies the ID of a security scope.
+Specify the ID of a security scope to add to a Configuration Manager object.
+This value is the `CategoryID` property, for example `SMS00UNA` for the **Default** scope.

 ```yaml
 Type: String